 - The altar will be moved back toward the window to accommodate your wedding party

-- Any equipment, furniture or decorations on stage can be moved only with the approval of the wedding assistant.
+- Any equipment, furniture or decorations on stage can be moved only with the approval of the wedding coordinator.

 - Hope is unable to change the chair placements in the Chapel.